The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: Geometric quantities, affine equidistants and the Fourier series

-\begin{defn} An oval $\M$ is said to have \textit{constant width} if the distance between every pair of parallel tangent lines to $\M$ is constant.
+\begin{defn} An oval $\M$ is said to be a \textit{curve of constant width} if the distance between every pair of parallel tangent lines to $\M$ is constant.
 This constant is called the \textit{width} of the curve and we denote it by $w_{\M}$. \end{defn}

 \begin{defn} An \textit{average width} of an oval $\M$ is $\displaystyle\overline{w}_{\M}=\frac{L_{\M}}{\pi}$. \end{defn}